ParkerMa1879/hospital-backend/README.md

-# a hospital platform back-end based on Spring-JPA and Vue
+# a hospital platform back-end based on Spring-JPA and Vue.